Five ways 3D Printing can help your Dental Lab

 Objet260 Dental Selection –

-Allows labs to build models with lifelike textures and a range of colors for accurate model reproduction.
+Allows labs to build models with lifelike textures and a range of colours for accurate model reproduction.

 Objet Eden500V for Dental –